 Farms investigated belong to the company ‘Caracierzos SL’, located in Teruel province of Spain.
 Caracierzos SL supplies Collverd and Martiko.

-Collverd commercialises foie gras on a national scale in shops and restaurants.
+Collverd commercializes foie gras on a national scale in shops and restaurants.
 The company also exports to France, Holland, Luxembourg, Belgium, Mexico, Peru, Colombia and China.
 The Director of Collverd is Jordi Terol, who is also Vice-President of Eurofoiegras (the European Committee for the foie gras industry).

 Over 70% of the foie gras sold in Spain comes from Martiko.
-80% of Martiko’s foie gras production is distributed and commercialised in large supermarkets and restaurants.
+80% of Martiko’s foie gras production is distributed and commercialized in large supermarkets and restaurants.
 Martiko exports the remaining 20% of its foie gras to the United Kingdom, France, India, China, Japan, and South America.